Title I Family Programs

 Targeted Reading Assistance

 Selection is based on a student’s classroom performance and reading, writing, listening, and speaking assessment results.
 Parental involvement in the selection process is required for students in grades K-2.
 Students receive focused and direct small group instruction from a Reading Specialist until their individual goals have been achieved.
-E.T.
-Wyman, Hoxsie and Scott Elmentary Schools are administering Targeted Assistance Programs.
+Scott Elementary Schools is administering a Targeted Assistance Program.

 School Wide Program